 We introduced the TQi series with the launch of the TQi-GT in January 2020.
 The TQi-GT is our first self-balancing electric three-wheeler and supports autonomous driving functionalities.
-Designed to provide urban commuters with a superior way to enjoy their city, the TQi-GT has a top speed of 80 kilometers per hour a longer driving range of more than 100 kilometers per single charge.
+Designed to provide urban commuters with a superior way to enjoy their city, the TQi-GT has a top speed of 80 kilometers per hour and a longer driving range of more than 100 kilometers per single charge.
 The vehicle's enhanced performance and updated safety features provide drivers with a revolutionary way to navigate through congested city streets.

-Both the RQi-GT and TQi-GT models pack advanced technologies and features such as 5G IoT connectivity with enhanced riding data capabilities, a mid-mounted belt drive motor, IoT connected battery packs and high-performance battery cells, Full TFT dashboard displays, Bluetooth connectivity, and Anti-theft and GPS tracking.
+Both the RQi-GT and TQi-GT models are mainly developed for the overseas markets, but are postponed for mass production due to the impact of COVID-19.
+Both models pack advanced technologies and features such as 5G IoT connectivity with enhanced riding data capabilities, a mid-mounted belt drive motor, IoT connected battery packs and high-performance battery cells, Full TFT dashboard displays, Bluetooth connectivity, and Anti-theft and GPS tracking.